How are Eggs Formed

 Where to Buy

 Eggs are part of a hen’s reproductive system.
 When a hen reaches maturity, lighting conditions trigger hormones to start the egg laying cycle.
 It takes about 25 hours for a hen to create an egg from start to finish.
 As soon as one egg is laid, the whole process starts all over again and a new egg begins to form.
 Lucky us!

-It’s interesting to note that eggs are formed in layers starting from the inside out.
-Here’s how.
+It’s interesting to note that eggs are produced in layers starting from the inside out.
+Here’s an outline of the amazing process of egg formation in a hen.

 The Yolk – It starts with the yolk forming in the hen’s ovary.
 When the yolk reaches the right size, it is released into the oviduct, where the rest of the egg will form.